haskell/cabal/CONTRIBUTING.md

 cabal v2-build cabal-tests # etc...
 ```

-Building Cabal for hacking with Nix
+Building Cabal for hacking with Nix (not officially supported)
 --------------------------

 ```
 nix develop # if you don't have direnv installed cabal build cabal
 ```

+NOTE: Building the cabal library with nix flakes is not officially supported and as such may fall out of date.
+Be prepared to tweak it and please contribute fixes back.

 Running tests
 -------------